egar-garcia/CarND-PID-Control-Project/writeup.md

 #### Describe the effect each of the P, I, D components had in your implementation.
 ##### Student describes the effect of the P, I, D component of the PID algorithm in their implementation.
 Is it what you expected?
 Visual aids are encouraged, i.e. record of a small video of the car in the simulator and describe what each component is set to.

+###### Coefficient P (position)

-Coefficient P (position) is used to steer in opposite direction of the CTE, in order to reduce the CTE, however by itself it can make the car to continuously oscillate as seen in this video: [P coefficient  example](./docs/PID_controller_P.mov).
+Coefficient P is used to steer in opposite direction of the CTE, in order to reduce the CTE the next time lapse, however by itself it can make the car to continuously oscillates, as can be seen in this video (with a value of 30): [P coefficient  example](./docs/PID_controller_P.mov).

 ![video_P]

+###### Coefficient D (differential)

-Coefficient D (differential) is useful to avoid oscillations, by counter steering when the CTE is being reduced or add up to the steering direction if the CTE is being increased.
+Coefficient D is useful to avoid oscillations, by counter steering when the CTE is being reduced or add up to the steering direction if the CTE is being increased.
+In this video it can be seen how used by itself (with a value of 0.35) mitigates the oscillations: [D coefficient  example](./docs/PID_controller_D.mov).

 ![video_D]

+###### Coefficient I (integral)

+Coefficient I (integral) is useful to correct a possible bias involved in the measurement of the CTE in long term runnings.

+In this video the coefficient I is set to zero: [Without I coefficient  example](./docs/PID_controler_no_I.mov)., as it can be seen the CTE has a tendency to stay slightly on the positive side around 0.07.

 ![video_no_I]

+In this video the coefficient I is set to 0.01: [I coefficient  example](./docs/PID_controler_I.mov)., as it can be seen the CTE has bounces around zero, indicating that the bias has been reduced.

 ![video_I]

+###### PID for throttling

+To get the value of the throttle a PID controller was also used, for this case an intentional bias is selected of 0.5, the intuition behind is that it would be a safe to drive at half throttle (since it gives more flexibility to stress it up or down).

+In this case, similarly, the coefficients P and D are applied to the magnitude (absolute value, since the direction doesn't matter), the idea is that the more the error the less the throttle (even it might be cases where is necessary to break), and when the error is low the throttle would be higher.

 #### Describe how the final hyperparameters were chosen.
 ##### Student discusses how they chose the final hyperparameters (P, I, D coefficients).
 This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!

+Initially I chose the steering values ```P = 0.2```, ```D = 5.0``` and  ```I = 0.001```.
+As describe before, my implementation also involves doing continuous Twiddle, so, I performed several manual tests, specially for tuning the coefficient D, combined with Twiddle.
+At the end I chose the parameters that presented the best results during my tests ```P = 0.35```, ```D = 30.0``` and ```I = 0.01```.
+I left some parameter's deltas of 10% of the parameters' values to still doing twiddle while the procedure is running.

+The election of the parameters for the throttle's PID was a bit more difficult, and required more manual testing and intuition.
+First, I experimented with a direct relation of throttle 1.0 if error was 0.0 and vice versa, but the car lost control due to the speeds it reached and the sudden approach to a curve.
+So at the end the intuition was that in general it would be safer and relaxing to drive at half throttle, and from there to adjust according to the CTE.
+The final values selected where ```P = 0.3```, ```D = 0.3``` and ```I = 0.0``` (I is zero since the absolute value of CTE is considered and a bias was introduced on purpose) with a bias of 0.5 (half throttle), again with deltas of 10% to allow some Twiddle during the execution.

 ### Simulation

 #### The vehicle must successfully drive a lap around the track.
 ##### No tire may leave the drivable portion of the track surface.
 The car may not pop up onto ledges or roll over any surfaces that would otherwise be considered unsafe (if humans were in the vehicle).

+After the previously described implementation of the PID controller, the execution in my computer using the Term 2 Simulator was able to successfully drive the car within the track surface.
+This can be seen in the following video that shows a two lap run: [run example](./docs/PID_controller_run.mov)

+![video_run]